SiliconLabs/automated-measurement-framework/Examples/TX_CW/README.md

       - Spectrum analyzer parameters (span, RBW): this is important to think through for higher frequency harmonics!
       - You can find a detailed list of all the available parameters below.
       - If no power supply is used, make sure to set `psu_present` to `False`
-6. Run the *txcwsweep_example.py* Python script from the virtual environment.
+6. Run the *txcwsweep_example.py* Python script from the virtual environment using `py txcwspweep_example.py` in the correct folder.
 The output will be an excel file with all the measured raw data and output graphs.

 ---